9 Best Sites To Sell Stock Music Online In 2026

-Selling stock music can be a great way to make easy money as a musician.
+Selling stock music can be a smart way to make money as a musician.

-The most successful sellers can make thousands of dollars every month in upfront royalties, and even more in performance royalties.
+The top sellers can pull in thousands of dollars every month in upfront royalties, plus extra from performance royalties.

 #1 – Your own website

-The best place to sell stock music is through your own website.
-And you can build that website with Sellfy in under an hour.
+The best way to sell stock music?
+Your own website.
+And the good news?
+You can have one up and running with Sellfy in under an hour.

-Building your own stock music website isn’t as hard as you might think either.
-Sellfy gives you everything you need right out of the box.
-Just sign up, upload your stock music as digital products, set your pricing, and then customize your storefront as you see fit.
+Building a stock music website isn’t complicated.
+Sellfy gives you everything you need out of the box.
+Sign up, upload your tracks as digital products, set your prices, and customize your store however you like.

 #2 – Shutterstock